-The Localism Act (2011) introduced a new planning initiative which gives Parish Councils the opportunity to engage with their local communities and prepare a Neighbourhood Plan (hereinafter referred to as 'The Plan'), which will help to shape future development in their areas.
+The Localism Act (2011) introduced a new planning initiative which gives Parish Councils the opportunity to engage with their local communities and prepare a Neighbourhood Plan, which will help to shape future development in their areas.
 Once 'made', these plans will become part of the strategic development plan.
-Planning law requires that applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise (NPPF paragraph 196).
+Planning law requires that applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise (NPPF paragraph 2).